Back to blog

 • plugins and page builders can slow the site

-Option B: Custom Next.js Website (premium + fastest)
+Option B: Custom Next.js Website (purpose-built control)

 Best for:

-• performance + SEO
+• defined performance and SEO requirements

 • premium UI